Public Procurement and Market

 Objective

 Track Access Charges (TACs) are the charges payable by a Railway Undertaking (RU) to an Infrastructure Manager (IM) for running a train on the IM’s railway network.
 In calculating TACs, an IM takes into account many factors: IMs charge costs that are directly incurred as a result of operating the train service and may levy mark-ups at a rate which the market can bear.
-In addition to provisions in the “Single European Railway Area Directive” setting out the basic framework, a specific regulatory framework on Track Access Charges was developed in 2015 in the Implementing Regulation 2015/909 to further specify how to calculate the cost that is directly incurred as a result of operating the train service.

-In 2022, to alleviate the financial impact of Covid-19 and the war in Ukraine on all railway undertakings (RUs), the European Commission adopted and extended several times a temporary legislation to allow IMs to lower their TACs below direct costs and to waive reservation and cancellation charges.
+In 2022, to alleviate the financial impact of Covid-19 and the war in Ukraine on all railway undertakings (RUs), the European Commission (EC) adopted and extended several times a temporary legislation to allow IMs to lower their TACs below direct costs and to waive reservation and cancellation charges.

 EIM in action

-• Due to the direct (financial) impact on its members, EIM closely followed the topic;
+- Due to the direct (financial) impact on its members, EIM closely followed the topic.

-EIM actions in 2022
+EIM actions in 2023

-• EIM participated in PRIME subgroups on “Track Access Charges”;
+- EIM participated in PRIME subgroups on “Track Access Charges”.

-Outlook 2023
+Outlook 2024

 EC Implementing Regulation (EU) 2015/909 on the calculation of the cost directly incurred as a result of operating the train service